 Shrinking independence can be one of the most frustrating aspects of vision loss.
 Give a gift that helps maintain or extend independence and you’ll be sure to make it onto the nice list!

-Amazon Echo – a “hands-free speaker you control with your voice” to play music, get news, sports, weather, and more.
+Amazon Echo and Echo Dot – a “hands-free speaker you control with your voice” to play music, set timers, ask questions, get news, sports, weather, and more.
 Connection to other smart devices opens more potential.

-Why we love it – Another Amazon product?
-We know.
-But Anna Schaverian said it best in her review of Amazon Echo for her blind father, “Being blind in a world of screens makes you feel like you’ve been left behind.”
+Why we love it – Anna Schaverian said it best in her review of Amazon Echo for her blind father, “Being blind in a world of screens makes you feel like you’ve been left behind.”
 We’re happy that tech is evolving beyond screens so the visually impaired can get some use out of it too!

 Where to get it – click here to go to the Amazon page.